 Building segments based on buyer behavior and data points is a great way to make sure the content you send over BFCM gets seen.
-I recommend thinking about these different segments that likely exist within your master list:
+I recommend thinking about these different segments that likely exist within your main list:

 - Seasonal Shoppers Shoppers from last BFCM.
 Email list by creating a segment with defined dates of purchasing.